petros-d/docs/enterprise/install-airgapped.md

     # password: ~
 ```

-This will set the repository for all Docker images.
+This will set the repository for all Docker images specified in the Astronomer Helm chart.
+If you didn't change the default names or tags of any images uploaded to your private registry, this means that you don't have to do any further configuration to pull images from the correct location.

 ### Option 2: Configure images individually

 An alternative way is to configure each image (repository) and/or tag individually.
-For example, in case you have a convention to prefix all images in your repository with `myteam-`.
-Each image and/or tag must be overridden in the respective subchart.
+Say your organization has a naming convention for image tags, such as prepending all tags with `myteam-`, you can configure each image and/or tag individually.
+Each image and/or tag must be overridden within its respective subchart in your `values.yaml` file.
+For example, your `values.yaml` file might look like the following:

 > **Note:** Images and tags are subject to change, even within existing versions.
 For example, to resolve critical security issues.
 The images and tags shown below only serve as an example.
 Refer to the Astronomer Helm chart for the latest version.